itarozzi/lvgl_eezstudio_boilerplate_esp32cyd/README.md

 But you can easily adapt to other esp32 board and display/touch changing PIN definition, `lv_conf.h and` and  `User_Setup.h` files.

+[EEZ-Studio](https://github.com/eez-open/studio) is used here to create LVGL interfaces using a great visual tool.

 ## Usage:

 - Clone this repo and rename to application name.